siddharth952/StopWatchApp-iOS-/README.md

 # StopWatchApp-iOS-
-Simple and lite stopwatch app for the iOS
+Simple and lite stopwatch app for the iOS.

 ![](Demo.gif)